johnc10uk/snapshot-s3-util/README.md

 Added Bandwidth option (v0.098.3 onwards).
 Default 200Mb/s.

+Added s3a as default (CDH 5.3.0 HADOOP-10400.
+Uses native Amazon aws-sdk instead of jets3t)

-Test export to s3 and s3n storage
+Tested export to s3, s3a and s3n storage.

-Import will currently only work from s3n, now default (5GB file size limit unless use multipart file feature which allows 5TB file sizes)
+Import will currently only work from s3n and s3a.
+S3a now default, >5GB file size (s3n: 5GB file size limit unless use multipart file feature which allows 5TB file sizes)

 Option to use fs.s3n.multipart.uploads.enabled to allow greater than 5GB HDFS files to S3n store (core-site.xml and jets3t.properties to increase threads from default of 2 to say 20)